kshulgina/codetta/README.md

 ### Genetic code inference from an alignment summary file

 In the `examples` directory, you will find `GCA_001661245.1.hmmscan_summary.txt.gz`, an alignment summary file for the yeast _Pachysolen tannophilus_ (GenBank assembly GCA_001661245.1).
 This file summarizes the result of aligning the entire Pfam database against a six-frame translation of the entire genome.
-Alignment summary files for over 50,000 bacterial and archaeal species can be downloaded from [link].

 _P. tannophilus_ is known to have reassigned the canonical leucine codon CUG to alanine.
 Let's see if we can predict this reassignment.